ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ga_instance.run()
 ```

-Even that all the genes share the same space of values, no 2 genes duplicate their values as provided by the next output.
+Even though all the genes share the same space of values, no 2 genes have the same value, as shown in the next output.

 ```python
 Generation 1